 Although the Contractor is formally responsible to the Contracting Authority, in the case of a contract signed in indirect management with partner countries with ex ante control by the Commission, the Commission must be able to verify that the implementation of the projects is progressing as foreseen.
 This is the reason for which the Contractor may be required, by virtue of Article 29.5 of the Special Conditions, to send to the Commission a copy of the invoices accompanied by the reports that it submits to the Contracting Authority.
+Contractors are encouraged to submit invoices, reports and other sporting documents (if any) related to a payment request in electronic version, if this is allowed by the national law of the Contracting Authority (under indirect management).For the same reason, the

-For the same reason, the Contractor may wish to inform the Commission of difficulties that arise, if it considers that this may help to avoid complications or delays.
+Contractor may wish to inform the Commission of difficulties that arise, if it considers that this may help to avoid complications or delays.